Jaguar F-Type review - MPG, CO2 and running costs

 Insurance premiums for the F-Type are going to hit you hard in the pocket whichever way you look at it, so the question is how they compare to rivals.

 The P300 Coupe sits in group 42, while the cabriolet version moves up to group 45.
 The Porsche Cayman is also in group 42, while the Porsche Boxster is positioned slightly higher than than the soft-top P300, at group 48.
+The V8-engined F-Type 75 R coupe is in insurance group 50.

 In this review